balbasty/computational-anatomy-notes/README.md

 ## Implementation

 I am using a GitHub page and its implicit [Jekyll](https://jekyllrb.com) machinerie to convert markdown files to webpages.
 The layout is a slightly modified version of [Lanyon](https://github.com/poole/lanyon).
-I've also hadded [Mathjax](https://www.mathjax.org) support in order to render equations.
+I've also added [Mathjax](https://www.mathjax.org) support in order to render equations.

 ## How to modify pages?